lehider/Geomeredian/README.md

 To Play rosbag on ros
 ---------------------

+Step1: To play

+rosbag play *filename*

+Step2: To View

-rosbag play *filename* and launch rviz by "rosrun rviz rviz"
+launch rviz by "rosrun rviz rviz"

 Converting rosbag file to PCD file
 -----------------------------------